-Among the issues that have been the subject of communication with those responsible for the Entity's management, I determined those that have been most significant in the audit of the financial statements of the current period and that are, consequently, the key audit issues .
-I describe those matters in my audit report unless legal or regulatory provisions prohibit public disclosure of the matter or, in extremely rare circumstances, I determine that a matter should not be disclosed in my report because the adverse consequences of doing so would reasonably be expected to outweigh its public interest benefits.
+Among the matters that have been the subject of communication with those charged with governance, I determined those that have been of the greatest significance in the audit of the financial statements of the current period and that are, consequently, the key audit matters .
+I have described those matters in my audit report except where law or regulation prohibits public disclosure of the matter or, in extremely rare circumstances, I determine that a matter should not be disclosed in my report because the adverse consequences of doing so could reasonably be expected. would outweigh the public interest benefits thereof.